yuri/ngcourse/handout/06-promises.md

 ```
 `p2` will resolve to “1”.

-If the callback function returns a promise, the promise returns to a
+If the callback function returns a promise, the promise resolves to a
 functionally equivalent promise:

 ```javascript